nat-pierce/whats-your-list/README.md

 (https://github.com/facebook/create-react-app/issues/11174)

 ### To run locally
+If using friends system, first run in a separate terminal: `firebase emulators:start`,

-In one terminal: `firebase emulators:start`, and in another terminal: `npm start`
+In another terminal: `npm start`

 ### To deploy a production build to localhost
 `npm run build && serve -s build`